Segurazo removal instructions

 What is Segurazo?

-Segurazo is described as anti-virus software that includes real-time protection, threat detection, and protection of data and passwords.
+Segurazo antivirus (also known as SAntivirus) is described as anti-virus software that includes real-time protection, threat detection, and protection of data and passwords.
 In fact, this program is a potentially unwanted application (PUA), since it is distributed through the download or installation set-ups of other software.
 Many people download and install software of this type unintentionally.

 Segurazo allows users to run a quick or full scan.
 To remove any detected threats, however, they are required to activate/register it - in effect, pay for the 'full version'.
 Do not trust programs that are offered in the set-ups of other software.
 Furthermore, these programs provide dubious results - they detect false issues and do not fix any real problems.
 In summary, they trick people into paying for bogus software registrations.
 There is a strong possibility that Segurazo is one of these rogue programs.
 Additionally, developers often add more than one PUA to download or installation set-ups.
 They use this method to distribute browser hijackers, adware-type apps, and other PUAs.
 Browser hijacking apps change browser settings to promote fake search engines or other dubious web addresses.
 Additionally, these PUAs record IP addresses, geolocations, URLs of opened pages, entered search queries, and other similar details relating to users' browsing habits.
 Developers share the data with other parties (potentially, cyber criminals) who misuse it to generate revenue.
 Adware-type apps show various ads (coupons, banners, surveys, pop-ups, etc.).
 If clicked, these lead people to untrustworthy websites.
 In some cases, they proliferate unwanted apps - once clicked, they run scripts that lead to download and installation of potentially unwanted applications.

 |Name||Segurazo potentially unwanted application|